Wednesday, August 8, 2012

 PAGASA Yellow, Orange and RED Color Code Warning System

-PAGASA releases new advisory for the implementation of new color coded warning signal system as of August 9, 2012.
 GREEN warning signal was changed to ORANGE warning signal which means preparedness and alert for possible evacuation in your area.

 PAGASA Color Coded Warning Signal Alert System

-New alert system is created by PAGASA to warn public (NCR only) of incoming rainfall volume brought by weather disturbance.
-Unlike for Storm signal number 1, 2 and 3 during Typhoons that measures the strength of wind, the new system is color coded which means possible rainfall volume within 2 hours in a certain area.
+Unlike for Public Storm Warning Signal number 1, 2 and 3 during Typhoons that measures the strength of wind, the new system is color coded which means possible rainfall volume that will likely to continue for the next 3 hours in a certain area specified by PAGASA.

 YELLOW Warning Signal

-Rainfall Volume: 7.5 - 15mm per hour (Heavy)
+Rainfall Volume: 7.5 - 15 mm per hour (Heavy) within 1 hour has fallen

-Effects: Flooding is possible
+Effects: Flooding is possible in low lying areas and near river channels

 ORANGE Warning Signal

-Rainfall Volume: 15 - 30mm per hour (Intense rains)
+Rainfall Volume: more than 15 - 30 mm per hour (Intense rains) within 1 hour has fallen

-Effects: Flooding is threatening
+Effects: Flooding is threatening in low lying areas and near river channels

 RED Warning Signal

-Rainfall Volume: 30+ mm per hour (Torrential)
+Rainfall Volume: 30+ mm per hour (Torrential) within 1 hour has fallen

-What to do: Emergency - Evacuation
+What to do: Community Emergency - Evacuation

 What Does mm/hr or millimeter per hour of Rain Means?